PlaidSystems/Spruce-SmartThings/README.md

   10. Select any Spruce moisture sensors that are conected to SmartThings so that they will be available in the Spruce App

   **Save!**

+  **TIPS**
+  - Make sure zones are setup and named correctly in the Spruce App before setting up the SmartThings integration.
+Simple but descriptive names are best and will help keep everything organized.  *This also helps with voice commands*
+  - Organize Master and Zone devices into a single "Room"
+  - When switching on a zone manually, the time can be set in the lower righ corner of the tile
+  - The *Start all Zones* button will run each zone for the time set in the lower right corner of the main tile
+  - Schedules can be paused with the **Contact Button** to the left of the *Start all Zones* button